Health & Safety

 Sign on/off for the use of each club patrol boat by scanning the QR sticker on each boat.
 This is an important part of our Club's H&S procedure.

-For the launching & recovery of club patrol boats - centre console and larger boats must use the public vehicle access ramp (south/east of the club).
+For the launching & recovery of club patrol boats, centre console, and larger boats must use the public vehicle access ramp (south/east of the club).
 Smaller tiller steers may use the central beach ramp.

-2023/24 Wakatere Safety Officer: Michael Shannon
+2025/26 Wakatere Safety Officer: Andy Richards

-Important NZ Safety Standards
+Safety Standards

 Safety standards applied to activities at Wakatere Boating Club include: